pop-os/python-apt/doc/source/library/apt_pkg.rst

 .. class:: OrderList(depcache: DepCache)

-	Represent a :ctype:`pkgOrderList`, used for installation
+	Represent a :c:type:`pkgOrderList`, used for installation
 	ordering.
 This class provides several methods and attributes, is complicated and should not be used by normal programs.